News

 Verification of qualification is mostly the most time-consuming process of the application and therefore, the applicants are advised to apply for GMC only after verification is complete.

+5. Complete ID Check—Once the applicant submits the application and no further evidence is required, the applicant must undergo an identity (ID) check.
 This involves providing original documents to confirm identity, such as a passport or national ID card, and proof of address.
+Additional checks may be required for overseas doctors to validate their qualifications and training.

 6. Await Confirmation - When all steps are completed, applicants must await confirmation from the GMC regarding the status of their registration.
+This may take some time as the GMC carefully reviews all documentation and conducts necessary checks.

 1. Check eligibility